Kithraya/Array-ForEach-Extension/README.md

 #### this

 The `this` scope of your function.
-Except for string collections, `this` scope is always set as your collection.
-For strings, `this` is set to the array form of the string.
+Except for string collections, the `this` scope is always set as your collection.
+For strings, `this` is set to an array form of the string.

 #### value

 The current value in your collection that you're iterating over.
-For iterating numbers, `value` is always the same as `index`.
+For number iterations, `value` is always the same as `index`.

 #### index